 Also of interest is that Lauderhill has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Lauderhill telecommute to their jobs.
-Overall, about 9.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.53% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Lauderhill citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.57% of adults 25 and older in Lauderhill have a college degree.
+In terms of college education, Lauderhill is nearly on par with the US average for all cities of 21.84%: 18.57% of adults 25 and older in Lauderhill have a bachelor's degree or advanced degree.

 The per capita income in Lauderhill in 2022 was $27,022, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $108,088 for a family of four.
 However, Lauderhill contains both very wealthy and poor people as well.